 Summary

-Ruth is ranked Tier 2 in The Legal 500 (2024) for Children and Domestic Abuse (North Eastern Circuit) and commended as a Leading Junior.
+Ruth is ranked Tier 1 in The Legal 500 (2025) for Children and Domestic Abuse on the Midlands Eastern Circuit and is recognised as a Leading Junior.
 She is described as:

 “An absolute force of nature.
 Her legal knowledge is second to none.
 She commands the courtroom and gains the respect and confidence of clients on all cases.”